Skip to content

 Factor investing, factor-based portfolios and the use of Machine Learning for Factor investing is an increasingly resonating trend in the investment industry.
 Books such as Machine Learning for Factor Investing: R Version or Equity smart beta and factor investing for practitioners are influential.

 Factor investing is often associated with ETFs (exchange-traded funds).
 Customized indexes can be easily created and managed using factors and the rules they govern.
-Popular are videos in which authors touch on the area of multifactor investing, such as Five Factor Investing with ETFs.
+There are multiple popular videos in which authors touch on the multifactor investing area, such as Five Factor Investing with ETFs.

 Much has been written about what factor investing is, what Size or Quality factors for example are.
 Likewise, you can find numerous articles on how you can try to create factor portfolios with programming knowledge.
 You can learn about terms like Z-score, or what mistakes not to make when creating factor models.